wholebuzz/mapreduce-example/local/README.md

   -D valueProperty=value
 ```

-## With SumCounts2Reducer no "-D valueProperty" is required
+With SumCounts2Reducer no "-D valueProperty" is required:

 ```console
 $ yarn mapreduce -v \